mtkopone/zelect/README.md

 1.  `opts.initial` if defined
 2.  `<option selected="selected">` if `opts.loader` not defined
 3. Render placeholder text from `opts.placeholder` if defined
-4. Select the first option from the list
+4. Select the first option from the list if there are items
+5. Render noResults text without a term

 ## Custom Option Item Rendering Example